Sunday, July 23, 2023

 Stereotypical Barbie (Margot Robbie - BabylonBirds of Prey etc) and all the other version of Barbies were living in the Barbieland where they hold the important jobs like president, lawyer, doctor and other professions.
 They always thought they were the ones who inspired girls in the Real World to be successful.
 Meanwhile the males represented by Kens seemed to only have fun, such as Beach Ken (Ryan Gosling - The Gray ManLa La Land etc) who was always competitive with another version of Ken (Simu Liu - Shang-Chi and the Legend of the Ten Rings, Simulant etc).

 Their joyful life was disturbed when Barbie suddenly have an existensial crisis.
 As advised by Weird Barbie (Kate McKinnon - The Spy Who Dumped MeDC League of Super Pets etc) to go to the real world, Barbie with Ken who tagged along, realized it was different from what they thought would be.
 Their journey brought them to a teenaged girl Sasha (Ariana Greenbalt - Love and MonstersThe Boss Baby: Family Business etc) and her mother Gloria (America Ferrera - How to Train Your Dragon: The Hidden World, Superstore TV series etc).
-Barbie and Ken's appearance also raised the worry of Mattel's CEO (Will Ferrel - Daddy's Home 2, Elf etc) who wanted to ensure they returned to Barbieland.
+Barbie and Ken's appearance also raised the worry of Mattel's CEO (Will Ferrell - Daddy's Home 2, Elf etc) who wanted to ensure they returned to Barbieland.

 So what would happen to Barbie?
 And how would the story conclude?
 You could find them all in this movie.